 Simply long-press on an app and then drag it onto another app icon and it’ll automatically create a folder.
 From there, you can rename the folder to whatever you like.
 In our example, we’ve placed Calculator and Calendar into the same folder in the picture below.

 Root, root, root.

-Save your battery
+Save your battery by limiting Wi-Fi

-Quick Access to the Camera and Dialer
+Quick access to the camera and Voice Search

-One of the best parts of having a mobile device with a camera is to be able to take photos quickly and on the fly.
-Rather than having to unlock your device, fire open the camera app, and then take a picture, you can easily access your camera straight from your lock screen.
+One of the best parts of having a mobile device with a camera is to be able to take photos quickly on the fly.
+Rather than having to unlock your device, fire open the camera app, and then take a picture, you can access your camera straight from your lock screen.